beccamckinney85/technical-writer/README.md

 I create help guides, configuration docs, release notes, video tutorials, and other resources to help users complete their tasks more easily.

 <p>Below, you'll find the links to three writing samples.
-Click on the link to go to the writing sample.
+Click on the link to go to open the PDF.
 <ol>
   <li>  <b>Instruction manual:</b> How-to download and begin using the Lose It! app</li>
   <li> <b>Video tutorial:</b> How-to set up a static site using GitHub pages </li>